amcginlay/venafi-demos/demos/04-tlspk-notifications-via-microsoft-teams/README.md

 ## Resolve the error

 Obviously the intention is to address each alert, and this one is no exception.
-The Certificate entered an error state in TLSPC because the **"self-signed"** ClusterIssuer did not exist when the Certificate was created.
+The Certificate entered an error state in TLSPK because the **"self-signed"** ClusterIssuer did not exist when the Certificate was created.
 Let's introduce the missing ClusterIssuer by making an adjustment to the TLSPK Installation manifest.

 ```